Nobs and Yobs

 It starts from Charlbury on the River Evenlode and runs northwards through higher ground to Chipping Norton before crossing a river valley to visit the famous Rollright Stones.
 From there it continues through Hook Norton, home of the eponymous brewery, and Great Tew, the epicentre of the rural celebrity wonderland.
 From there, it turns south and generally downwards, back through Stonesfield and the along the Evenlode Valley to return to Charlbury.
 The hills are numerous but not steep.
 There is one small but irritating stretch of off-road.

 The area has deep history.
 Stone Age people left their 'barrow' graves all over the place.
 Later, the area played in a big part in the medieval wool trade that paid for some of the fine buildings.
-Ethnologically, this remote area is inhabited by the 'Toffs' tribe.
-They don't have much communication with most of modern society but are of great interest to sociologists, anthropologists, gossip columnists and paparazzi.
+Parts of it are now an extension of Notting Hill according the 'Spectator'.
+The local ''Toffs' tribe don't have much communication with most of modern society but are of great interest to sociologists, anthropologists, gossip columnists and paparazzi.
 So I have added in some celebrity gossip.

 Route Tips